matheus-neves/coffee-delivery/README.md

 1. Clone the repository: `git@github.com:matheus-neves/coffee-delivery.git`
 2. Access the directory: `cd coffee-delivery`
-3. Rename the .env-example file to the .env found in `/src`
+3. Duplicate the .env-example file found in `/src`, after renaming it to .env
 4. You'll need to create an API key at https://www.geoapify.com
-5. After you got the key, open the .env file and add this on `VITE_API_GEOAPIFY_KEY`.
+5. After you got the key, open the .env file that you had created and add this on `VITE_API_GEOAPIFY_KEY`.
 6. Install the dependencies: `yarn`
 7. Run the app: `yarn dev`